nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 <div markdown="span" class="alert alert-primary">:information_source: **Info:** Due to a limitation of PlantUML, the lifeline
 for objects in sequence diagrams would always reach the end of the diagrams.
-However, it is worthy to note that for objects with destroy markers (X), their lifelines would have ended at the markers.
+However, it is worthy to note that objects with destroy markers (X) would have been destroyed at the markers.

 </div>